 Getting enough protein is crucial to keeping your liver supplied with enough amino acids that will help it function properly and to maintaining muscle mass.
 Your liver uses amino acids from the protein you intake to help it produce glucose that powers your cells and organs.

-While everyone’s liver performs the same function, everyone responds to protein in a different way ketogenically.
+Everyone responds to protein in a different way.
 As you transition into keto and start exercising more, you can start experimenting with adding protein to your diet.
 You might be able to eat more or less protein than the recommended amount and still stay in ketosis.

-Increasing exercise as you decrease your carbs and increase your veggie and fat intake will actually help your body get into ketosis sooner.
+Increasing exercise will help your body get into ketosis sooner.
 The more you exercise, the more your body burns glucose for fuel.
 The faster you burn through your glucose stores, the faster your body will achieve ketosis and start burning your fat stores.

 You’ll want to increase exercise slowly if you don’t already have an exercise routine.
 As your body transitions from burning glucose for fuel to burning fat for fuel, you may start to feel sluggish and weak.
 Stay hydrated and take rest days.